YottaDB/YDBDoc/GTMMessageRecovery/about.rst

 .. note::
-   Section * refers to the specified section in *Managing Database Integrity* chapter of Administration and Operations Guide.
+   Section * refers to the specified section in `Managing Database Integrity chapter of Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/integrity.html>`_.
 The section details a description along with the action item to be taken on encountering the error message.